michaelfester/docs/docs/reference/faq/template-store-guidelines.md

 **Templates should:**

 - Be self-sufficient, stand-alone apps
-- Use super clean Google Sheets (i.e. clear formatting, functions/formulas computed in Glide’s data editor as opposed to the Google Sheet)
+- Use super clean Google Sheets (i.e. clear formatting, functions/formulas computed in Glide's data editor as opposed to the Google Sheet)
 - Avoid private or personally identifiable data/photos (use fake names, Unsplash images, etc)
 - Be really good at one thing, rather than a giant “does everything” app
 - Clearly communicate the value to a new developer